Cleepha1/Private-Event-Bot/README.md

 # SkyBlock Event Bot

-A private Discord bot for me and my friends to check SkyBlock event timings and mayor election data.
+A private Discord bot for me to check SkyBlock event timings and mayor election data.

 ## Purpose

-This bot is strictly for **personal, non-commercial use** among a small group of friends.
-It helps us track SkyBlock events without needing to check in-game constantly.
+This bot is strictly for **personal, non-commercial use**.
+It helps me track SkyBlock events without needing to check in-game constantly.

 ## What It Does